cmur2/chef-graphite/README.md

 ### default

-By using `node['graphite']['install_target']` you can choose between three different modes: the default `'both'` will install carbon and the graphite webapp, `'carbon'` will only install the first, `'graphite-web'` only the latter.
+By using `node['graphite']['install_mode']` you can choose between three different modes: the default `'both'` will install carbon and the graphite webapp, `'carbon'` will only install the first, `'graphite-web'` only the latter.

 All graphite services will run as and relevant directories will belong to `node['graphite']['user']` and `node['graphite']['group']` where the default is `graphite`/`graphite`.